-Our partnerships seek to bring about change by removing barriers to women’s participation and that of marginalised groups.
+Our partnerships seek to bring about change by removing barriers to participation for women and that of marginalised groups.
 In this section we offer an explanation of what we mean by gender equality and social inclusion and the levers available to our business partners to create change.
 We can help determine what lever is the most appropriate for your organisation and offer support and advice to maximise impact.

 Inclusion is about ensuring that the right conditions are in place so that every person can achieve their full potential.

-We also know that economies and societies perform at their best when they include women and marginalised groups, and when their skills, expertise, and networks are valued.
+We know that economies and societies perform at their best when they include women and marginalised groups, and when their skills, expertise, and networks are valued.
 Economies cannot reach their full potential if they exclude large portions of the population from full participation.

-Businesses can also benefit from engaging a diverse workforce, can profit from expanding their client base and can become more resilient when their supply chains are inclusive and do not cause harm to the communities they engage.
+Businesses can benefit from engaging a diverse workforce, profit from expanding their client base and can become more resilient when their supply chains are inclusive and do not cause harm to the communities they engage.

-In many economies worldwide, however, women and marginalised groups are prevented from participating fully in economic life due to legal or systemic barriers, education and skills gaps, a lack of access to productive resources, or cultural and social barriers.
+In many economies worldwide women and marginalised groups are prevented from participating fully in economic life due to legal or systemic barriers, education and skills gaps, a lack of access to productive resources, or cultural and social barriers.
 While governments have a role to play in creating policies which encourage inclusive economies, in most countries, private businesses are the largest employers and provide a wide variety of goods and services to communities.
 As a result, engaging the private sector as advocates for gender equality and social inclusion is a critical step on the path towards equal economic participation for these groups.

 Businesses are recognising, and many already recognise, the value of diversity in their organisations, and are coming up with creative approaches to keep women engaged, build their skills and promote them to leadership roles.